 Contributions: Contributions and support are considered to be net assets without donor restrictions unless specifically restricted by the donor.
 Contributions that are restricted by the donor are reported as an increase in net assets without donor restriction if the restriction expires in the fiscal year in which the contribution is recognized.
 Amounts received that are designated for future periods or are restricted by the donor for specific purposes are reported as net assets with donor restrictions.
-Amounts required to be maintained in perpetuity by the donor are reported as net assets with donor restriction ends or when the purpose for which it was intended is attained.
-Upon expirations, net assets with donor restrictions are reclassified to net assets without donor restriction and are reported in the statements of activities as net assets released from restriction.
+Amounts required to be maintained in perpetuity by the donor are reported as net assets with donor restrictions in the period received.
+A donor restriction expires when a time restriction ends or when the purpose for which it was intended is attained.
+Upon expirations, net assets with donor restrictions are reclassified to net assets without donor restriction and are reported in the statements of activities as net assets released from restriction